X16Community/x16-smc/README.md

 avrdude -cstk500v1 -pattiny861 -P/dev/cu.usbmodem24201 -b19200 -Uflash:w:firmware+bootloader.hex:i
 ```

-The -c option selects programmer-id; stk500v1 is for using Arduino UNO as a In-System Programmer.
+The -c option selects programmer-id; stk500v1 is for using Arduino UNO as an In-System Programmer.
 If you have another ISP programmer, you may need to change this value accordingly.

-The -p option selects the target device, which always is attiny861.
+The -p option selects the target device, always attiny861.

 The -P option selects port name on the host computer.
 Your port will probable have another name than in the example.